sapna235/Goat-Bot/README.md

 <hr>

 ## 📝 **Note**
-- This is a messenger chat bot using a personal account, using an [unofficial api](https://github.com/ntkhang03/fb-chat-api/blob/master/DOCS.md) ([Origin here](https://github.com/Schmavery/facebook-chat-api)) and this may lead to facebook account being locked due to spam or other reasons.
+- This is a messenger chat bot using a personal account, fb id :- https://www.facebook.com/Legend.king.jalvanshi
-- So, I recommend using a clone account (one that you're willing to throw away at any time)
 - ***I am not responsible for any problems that may arise from using this bot.***

 ## 🚧 **Requirement**